spcourse/website/_schedules/Scientific Programming/index.md

     </td><td>
       <b>or</b>
     </td><td>
       <b>NUMBERS</b>.
 How do you know if a number is a prime number?
 Number theory is the science about properties of numbers.
 In this mathematically oriented module you create a series of programs that compute this and other properties of numbers.
 No math knowledge required for this module.
-(You will learn some, though)
+(You will learn some, though.)
     </td>
   </tr><tr>
     <td>